opendesignflow/ooxoo-core/doc/specifications/buffer-transaction/Transaction Buffer.md

 Those actions are called:

 - Commit: This is when the transaction tries to apply all the changes
 - Cancel/Rollback: When an error occured during the transaction or while committing, rollbacks all modifications to the state before the transaction
   FIXME: Is cancel different in operation than rollback

 # Overview

 The Transaction Buffer provides Transactional functionality when working with the OOXOO library.
-In the following picture, you can see the various calls and components provided by the transaction buffer
+In the following picture, you can see the various calls and components provided by the transaction buffer:

 - Transaction Buffer is to be inserted in a chain
 - Push: